FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-Union performs a logical OR on the results of all `ROW_CALL` queries passed to it.
+Union performs a set union on the column indexes in the results of all `ROW_CALL` queries passed to it.
+In comparison to a relational query, this is similar to combining clauses in the "OR" sense.

-**Result Type:** object with attrs and bits
+**Result Type:** object with attrs and columns

 attrs will always be empty